A clock containing a massive object in a superposition of states; what makes Penrosian wavefunction collapse tick?: 5. Continuous mass distributions: atoms acquiring individual clocks.

-This is due to the fact that, in the above, we have only calculated the phase difference between the two {\em separate} product states and we have not tried to answer what the actual time evolution of a superposition of states will be, nor what the gravitational potential would be when it is produced by a superposition of states.
-For instance, considering the particular case of a sphere in superposition of two states, which are only {\em displaced} over some distance rather than stretched such as to get a different density (see Fig. 3), the calculated phase difference from equation Eq. (\ref{coltimefinal}) would vanish altogether.
-This is surely the most elementary way to ask the gravitational wave function collapse question in a Schr\"odinger cat type setting, and we are clearly still missing an ingredient.
-As pointed out previously, instead of equating the phase difference of Eqn. (\ref{simple}) to $2 \pi$, one could also choose to equate the phase difference of Eqn. (\ref{penrose_phase_difference}) to $2 \pi$.
-The reason is actually quite obvious: Penrose has an extra rule wired into his gravitational self-energy construction.
-In the case of a coherent superposition of states like $\ket{\psi}=\alpha\ket{a}+\beta\ket{b}$, it is implicit in the gravitational self energy construction that the time dilation experienced by state $\ket{a}$ is actually associated with the space time determined by the mass distribution of its quantum copy $\ket{b}$ and the other way around.
-Leaving it as a question why this should be the case, it immediately follows that also in the case of the "Shapiro times" the collapse time is associated with the {\em difference} between the two gravitational fields $\Phi_a-\Phi_b$.
+This is due to the fact that, in the above, we have only calculated the phase difference between the two {\em separate} product states and we have not tried to answer what the actual time evolution of a superposition of states will be, nor what the ambiguity of the gravitational potential would be when it is produced by a superposition of states.
+For instance, considering the particular case of a sphere in superposition of two states, which are only {\em displaced} over some distance rather than stretched uniformly in all directions, such as to get a different density (see Fig. \ref{displaced potentials}), the calculated phase difference from equation Eq. (\ref{coltimefinal}) would vanish altogether.
+This is quite unsatisfying since displaced spheres are surely the most elementary way to ask the gravitational wave function collapse question in a Schr\"odinger's cat type setting, and we are clearly still missing an ingredient.
+As pointed out previously in Eqn. (\ref{weighed_times_in_evolution}) and in the discussion after Eqn. (\ref{penrose_phase_difference}) , instead of equating the phase difference of Eqn. (\ref{simple}) to $2 \pi$, one could also choose to equate the phase ambiguity of Eqn. (\ref{penrose_phase_difference}) to $2 \pi$.
+We now state that the reason is as follows: Penrose has invoked a kind of relative self energy, based on the difference in two mass distributions, which is quadratic in the differences in mass distribution.
+Our re-interpretation in terms of superposition of clocks introducing an ambiguity in the time used to express the ordinary quantum time evolutions is essentially the same.
+In the case of a coherent superposition of states like $\ket{\psi}=\alpha\ket{a}+\beta\ket{b}$, it is implicit in the gravitational self energy construction that the maximum time dilation ambiguity experienced by state $\ket{a}$ is actually associated with the space time determined by the mass distribution of its quantum copy $\ket{b}$ and the other way around.
+Therefore in the case of the "Shapiro times" the collapse time is associated with the {\em difference} between the two gravitational fields $\Phi_a-\Phi_b$, indicated by the vertical dotted lines in Figure \ref{three potentials} and \ref{displaced potentials}.
 This yields,

-This expression is now exactly the same as Penrose's expression for the characteristic time associated with wavefunction collapse (Eqn.
-1,2).
+This expression is now exactly the same as Penrose's expression for the characteristic time he associated with wavefunction collapse when combining Eqn. \ref{tauG} and \ref{gravselfen}.